Topological Holography: Towards a Unification of Landau and Beyond-Landau Physics

 \end{enumerate} Since the $0$-form symmetry group $\mathcal G[\ms G]$ acts on the $1$-form symmetries $\mathcal A$, the combined symmetry structure forms a 2-group structure.
 Note that even though $\ms G$ and $\mathcal A$ are Abelian, the group $\mathcal G[\ms G]$ can be non-Abelian.

-\newl Since elements in $\mathcal G[\ms G]$ are standard symmetries in $2+1d$, they are defined on $2d$ surfaces.
+Since elements in $\mathcal G[\ms G]$ are standard symmetries in $2+1d$, they are defined on $2d$ surfaces.
 When $\dual\sigma[\Sigma]$ is put on a time slice as in Figure \ref{fig:ActionOfSymmetryOperatorsOnBulkLines}, they act on the Hilbert space by permuting anyons as shown.
 However, we can orient the surface in different ways.
 For example, when it is oriented as in Figure \ref{fig:IntersectionOfSymmetryOperatorInTheBulk}, it splits the space into two regions and corresponds to a domain wall.
 Whenever a string operator crosses such a domain wall, it is transformed according to the corresponding anyonic symmetry.
 For this reason, these domain walls are called transparent domain walls \cite{KitaevKong2012}.
 These are also called invertible domain walls.
 The set of all possible gapped domain walls between a topological order and itself can be found using Lagrangian subgroups, with the help of the folding trick \cite{Barkeshlietal_2013}.
 Only a subset of these are transparent.